Trshaman/ElectricMotorTestVirtual/README.md

 -SQL database tables are creating programmatically in init state

--Future test cases can be implemented SQL and Test Cycle easily
+-Future test cases can be implemented  SQL and Test Cycle dynamically
 - [x] Learning purpose
 - [x] Make it interesting
 - [x] Publish it